 All of the security risks outlined above are externally observable and attackers use a combination of penetration testing, web crawling, and automated scanning tools like Kali Linux, Backbox, Metasploit, or Nmap to find them in real-time.

-The truth is any device that is exposed to the Internet is a potential entry point into your organization.
+The truth is any device that is exposed to the Internet is a potential access point into your organization.
 That's why security teams are increasingly investing in attack surface management tools like UpGuard BreachSight that continuously monitor your organization's security posture, as well as exposure to data breaches and data leaks.

 Beyond your digital attack surface, there are additional risks that occur when an attacker gets physical access to your office or a device.
 For one, if they have physical access it doesn't matter whether the device is connected to the Internet or not.

 Think of your physical attack surface as all the security vulnerabilities in a given system that would be physically accessible to an attacker if they were able to get access to your office, server room, or other physical location.

 Physical attack surfaces are typically exploited by insider threats (a type of cyber threat) such as rogue employees, social engineering ploys, untrusted or BYOD devices on secure networks, or simply intruders posing as service workers.

 For reference, when an attacker gains physical access to a device, they may be able to: